fastify/session/README.md

 Defaults to a simple in memory store.</br>
 **Note**: The default store should not be used in a production environment because it will leak memory.

+##### saveUninitialized (optional)
+Save sessions to the store, even when they are new and not modified.
+Defaults to `true`.
+Setting this to true can be useful to save storage space or to comply with the EU cookie law.

 ## License

 [MIT](./LICENSE)